 Nilza Maria proudly holds her Chico Viola for her 'My special angel' recording for Chantecler.
 I apologize for the size of the photo but I could not get a bigger one.

-Maysa receives her Chico Viola in 1950, according to Folha Press.
+Maysa receives her Chico Viola for 1958, according to Folha Press.

 SONG WRITING CREDITS 1958